metaplex-foundation/developer-hub/src/pages/bubblegum/concurrent-merkle-trees.md

 {% /diagram %}

-Most Merkle trees are binary trees, but they do not have to be.
-The Merkle tree used for Bubblegum compressed NFTs is a binary tree as shown in our diagram.

 When we talk about storing the state of data on the blockchain, if we store this Merkle root, we can effectively store a single value that represents the data integrity of everything that was previously hashed in order to create the root.
 If any leaf value were to change on the tree, the existing Merkle root would become invalid and need to be recomputed.

 For Bubblegum compressed NFTs, the leaf node hashes are the hash of a [leaf schema](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/state/leaf_schema.rs#L40).
-The leaf schema contains a leaf ID, owner/delegate information, a [`creator_hash`](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L433) representing the `cNFT`'s [creators](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/state/metaplex_adapter.rs#L103), and a [`data_hash`](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L450) representing the compressed NFT's [metadata](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/state/metaplex_adapter.rs#L81) in general (it again includes the creator array).
+The leaf schema contains a leaf ID, owner/delegate information, a [`creator_hash`](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L433) representing the cNFT's [creators](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/state/metaplex_adapter.rs#L103), and a [`data_hash`](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/lib.rs#L450) representing the compressed NFT's [metadata](https://github.com/metaplex-foundation/mpl-bubblegum/blob/main/programs/bubblegum/program/src/state/metaplex_adapter.rs#L81) in general (it again includes the creator array).
 So all the information we need to cryptographically verify a single compressed NFT is stored in the hashed leaf schema.

 ## Validation, Path, Proof
 As we learned in the previous section, in a Merkle tree only the leaf nodes represent end-user data.
 The inner nodes leading up to the hash are all just intermediate values in service to the Merkle root.
 When we refer to a leaf node's **path**, we mean the leaf node hash itself and the inner nodes directly leading to the Merkle root, as highlighted in the diagram below.